Pearson-Higher-Ed/design/c/modal/v2.0.4/index.md

       Focus Behavior
       : - For sticky buttons, the scrollable area must be focusable and scrollable via the keyboard

+      Responsive Behavior
+      : - The sticky header/footer should be disabled and a standard page scroll used if the viewport height is 400px or less

     contents:
       - type: wide image